rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 ### Default boot entry

-The default grub configuration loads the `/grubenv` of any available device and evaluates on `next_entry` variable and `saved_entry` variable.
+The default grub configuration loads the `/grubenv` of the COS_OEM partition and evaluates on `next_entry` variable and `saved_entry` variable.
 By default none is set.